khulnasoft-lab/design.khulnasoft.com/contents/usability/ai-human-interaction.md

 Include the "GitLab Duo" name once for each AI-powered feature in onboarding or UI text _before_ or _after_ user interaction.
 However, to maintain concise [call-to-action (CTA) labels](/patterns/duo-calls-to-action#label) avoid 'GitLab Duo' or 'AI' directly in the CTA text.
 This balances consistent branding with clear, user-friendly interfaces.

-<figure-img alt="GitLab Duo is used in supplemental UI copy." label="GitLab Duo is used in supplemental UI copy." src="/img/gitlab-duo-ui.svg"></figure-img>
+<figure-img alt="'GitLab Duo' is used in supplemental UI copy." label="'GitLab Duo' is used in supplemental UI copy." src="/img/do-feature-maturity.svg"></figure-img>

 #### Disclaimer